 Participation in professional conferences, meetings, and creative competitions is a wonderful opportunity for students’ professional development.
-JMU Student Activities, Initiatives, and Research in the office of Research and Scholarship offers a competitive and selective travel grant program that provides support for undergraduate and graduate students across the disciplines to share their scholarly and creative work with their academic and professional communities.
+JMU’s Student Awards, Initiatives, and Research (STAIR) in the Office of Research, Economic Development, and Innovation (REDI) offers a competitive and selective travel grant program.
+This program supports undergraduate students across various disciplines in sharing their scholarly and creative work with their academic and professional communities.

 Eligibility (must meet all requirements)

-• Full-time undergraduate or graduate students who are currently enrolled and in good standing at James Madison University.
+• The student must be a full-time undergraduate student currently enrolled and in good standing at James Madison University.

-• Students must be one of the identified authors/presenters who contributed to the work.
+• The student must be one of the identified authors/presenters who contributed to the work.

-• Presentation must be accepted for consideration for an award and must occur during the academic year in which the student applies (July 1-June 30th).
+• Travel must occur during the academic year for which the student applies (July 1-June 30th).

 Evaluation Criteria